 Even if you develop EMR that competes with HIPAA security requirements, you are also responsible for information kept on mobile devices that access your EMR app.
 While 31% of decision-makers in healthcare avoid implementing EMR in mobile apps due to security reasons, around 49 consider implementing mobile device management tools to improve the security of their systems.

 In a nutshell, it is easier to keep all patient-related data in one place, but on the other hand, this can be quite risky.
-Therefore, to make your EMR mobile app secure from breaches, you need to integrate mobile device management software which will regulate user access to medical records.
+Therefore, to make your EMR mobile app secure from breaches, you need to integrate mobile device management software that will regulate user access to medical records.

 As we said, consumer mobile devices are not secure by default.
 Moreover, healthcare organizations from the U.S. must meet recommendations by the Office for Civil Rights (OCR) which includes established policies for mobile device data security and staff training.
 Otherwise, you will violate the Health Insurance Portability and Accountability Act or HIPPA.

 The solution is to apply mobile device management software.
 “What is mobile device management software”, you may ask.
-Well, MDM software enables you to control and monitor mobile devices of users that installed your app.
+Well, MDM software enables you to control and monitor the mobile devices of users that installed your app.

 Before developing an EMR mobile app with MDM, you need to create a BYOD policy that will regulate: